University Academic Service Hours

 Some university scholarships or grants require students to work a certain number of hours at an on-campus department or in the community.
 University academic service (UAS) hours are intended to be first and foremost an educational benefit for students.
 Service hours enhance career readiness by providing students an opportunity to learn job skills, gain resume experience, and build professional relationships with TN Tech faculty and staff.

-If you accept the scholarship or grant, you will be contacted each summer by the Financial Aid Office and given an appointment to pick up your service contract, usually on the Friday before fall classes start.
-The service contract will detail the terms of your service such as the department you’ve been assigned, your supervisor’s name and contact information, the number of service hours you are required to perform, etc.
+If you accept the scholarship or grant, you will be contacted each summer by the Financial Aid Office with instructions on how to find out terms of your service such as the department you’ve been assigned, your supervisor’s name and contact information.

 Exemption for Academic or Co-Curricular Activities

 Certain activities are considered sufficiently academically enriching to substitute for the university academic service requirement.
 If you are participating in any of the following for an entire semester, you will be exempt from service hours.
 Note: always check with the Office of Financial Aid prior to the semester in question to ensure you have taken all of the steps necessary to be considered exempt.

 Exempt with Request for Exception